sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-script-includes.md

 # Configuration - Inventory - Script Includes

-The *Script Includes* panel offers specifying code snippets for use with Jobs.
+The *Script Include Panel* offers specifying code snippets for use with Jobs.
 For details see [JS7 - Script Includes](https://kb.sos-berlin.com/display/JS7/JS7+-+Script+Includes).

 Shell Jobs can be used for a number of scripting languages such as Bash, Python, PowerShell etc.